42fortytwo42/Amalias-A.I./readme.md

 -> "environment" : this command will show you the actual software environment.

+-> "restart" : this command will restart Amalias from first initialization stage.

+-> "reboot" : this command will reboot the entire system and Amalias will be restarted from first initialization stage.

 -> "render" : this command will ask for a render generation.

 -> "help" : this command will give you some help.